 Multitenancy is one of the core concepts of cloud computing.
-As an organization considers bringing in cloud capabilities, it’s crucial for them to understand the full range of tenancy options available to them, and what each will mean for their company.
+As organizations continue to move more and more of their tech stacks to the cloud, understanding multitenancy, or how architecture is able to share environments together, is one of the most crucial topics to learn.
 This article will break down the intricacies of multitenancy, how it stacks up against other tenancy models, and its benefits.

 - What Is Multitenancy?